 - Empty sheds

 - Attics and more

-Knowing the type of wasps that you are dealing with is key to where your cotton ball repellent should be placed around your property.
+Knowing the type of wasps you are dealing with is key to placing the cotton ball repellent around your property.

 3. Hang a False Nest

 Wasps are naturally unlikely to build a nest near another nest that they have created.
 One way to move wasps away from your property while you wait for a local wasp control professional is to hang a false nest near the house and away from your family.
-Products for this method can easily be found in many hardware stores.
-The look of a real nest may not fool all wasps but most of the time, this method can be successful to keep them off your property.
+Materials for a fake nest are easily found in many hardware stores.
+The look of an actual nest may not fool all wasps, but most of the time, this method can be successful in keeping them off your property.

 2. Non-Toxic Sprays